This Android app will train you to hear and send Morse code at 20 WPM

 You may use a real straight key with this app by connecting

 it to your Android device via an easily repurposed USB mouse.

-If you seek to practice sending Morse code, please see my straight and iambic practice keys on
+If you seek to practice sending Morse code, please see my straight key and iambic paddle practice oscillator app on

 Google Play or Amazon Appstore.

 CW Koch Morse code trainer apps available on